Who are the Institutional Holders in KAR Auction Services Inc. (KAR)?

-KAR Auction Services Inc. (NYSE: KAR) is -9.28% lower on its value in year-to-date trading and has touched a low of $11.15 and a high of $22.10 in the current 52-week trading range.
+KAR Auction Services Inc. (NYSE: KAR) is -14.15% lower on its value in year-to-date trading and has touched a low of $11.15 and a high of $22.10 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The KAR stock was last observed hovering at around $13.95 in the last trading session, with the day’s gains setting it 0.22% off its average median price target of $22.00 for the next 12 months.
-It is also 45.5% off the consensus price target high of $26.00 offered by 9 analysts, but current levels are -1.21% lower than the price target low of $14.00 for the same period.
+The KAR stock was last observed hovering at around $14.84 in the last trading session, with the day’s loss setting it -1.43% off its average median price target of $22.00 for the next 12 months.
+It is also 48.42% off the consensus price target high of $26.00 offered by 9 analysts, but current levels are 4.21% higher than the price target low of $14.00 for the same period.

 Top 5 Cheap Stocks to Own Right Now